 Wetlands beneficial in many different ways and should be protected instead of destroyed.
 They help enhance nature’s productive nature system.
 Here is how the wetlands are beneficial and how to protect the wetlands in Florida.

 Benefits of Wetlands

 Florida has many days where it rains non-stop.
-The wetlands help hold the excess amounts of waters to help reduce the chances of floods in our areas.
+The wetlands help hold excess amounts of water to help reduce the chances of floods in our areas.

 The wetlands hold thousands of different species.
 They help enhance wildlife habitat and keep species from extinction.

 They also sequester carbon and also multiple recreational actives such as

 - Bird watching